 How much is the Al Maktoum Airport to the city center bus?

-The cost of a single ride on either the F55 bus or the Green Line metro is €1 (AED 6), giving a total journey cost of €2 (AED 12) for taking public transport into Dubai.
+The cost of a single ride on the F55 bus is €1.50 (AED 6).
+The metro ticket price depends on how many zones you pass through, so your ticket should cost €1.50 (AED 6), the price of two zones.
+The total cost will be approximately €3 (AED 12) for taking public transport into Dubai.

 *You can purchase and top up your NOL pass inside the airport or metro stations from the RTA automatic ticket machines.